idontstartfires/static-server/README.md

-# Static File Server
+# The Dodo Server
-Simple project for me to learn go.
+Serves files more static than an extinct, flightless bird

 Features:
 - simple static style and asset server